 Foligno hosted two sprint finishes on the Giro in the last decade.
 Nacer Bouhanni took the spoils in 2014, while Peter Sagan bested Fernando in 2021.

-This time, the ancient town on the Topino River serves as the starting point for a 40.6 kilometres long ITT.
-The roads remain flat in the first 30 kilometres before the route climbs in fits and starts to the line in Perugia.
-Firstly 1.3 kilometres at 10.7%, then a false flat.
-Secondly 700 metres at 6.9%, and following a virtually flat kilometre the last 2 kilometres go up at 3%.
+This time, the ancient town on the Topino River is the starting venue of a 37.2 kilometres long ITT.
+The roads are flat in the first 30 kilometres before the route climbs in fits and starts to the line Perugia.
+Firstly 1.3 kilometres at 10.7%, then a false flat, secondly 700 metres at 6.9%, and following a virtually flat kilometre the last 2 kilometres go up at 3%.

 There are two intermediate time checks – at – kilometre 17.2 and at kilometre 30.7.